python/cpython/Doc/reference/simple_stmts.rst

-Names listed in a :keyword:`nonlocal` statement, unlike those listed in a :keyword:`global` statement, must refer to pre-existing bindings in an enclosing scope (the scope in which a new binding should be created cannot be determined unambiguously).
+Names listed in a :keyword:`nonlocal` statement, unlike those listed in a :keyword:`global` statement, must refer to pre-existing bindings in an enclosing scope, otherwise a ``SyntaxError`` is raised (the scope in which a new binding should be created cannot be determined unambiguously).

-Names listed in a :keyword:`nonlocal` statement must not collide with pre-existing bindings in the local scope.
+Names listed in a :keyword:`nonlocal` statement must not collide with pre-existing bindings in the local scope, otherwise a ``SyntaxError` is raised.

 .. seealso::